afewell/AnsibleNSX101/Lab2-NSXDeploy/README.md

 ### About the playbook
 After deploying the NSX Manager virtual appliance, you must register it with vCenter.
 - NSX Manager can be registered to vCenter with a single task, using the `nsx_vc_registration` module.
+  - __Note__ that in the playbook below, the local SSO root account administrator@vsphere.local is used to register NSX Manager.
+If you have set up your own lab you can use the SSO root account when registering NSX Manager, however typically in a production environment you would create a seperate service account to register NSX Manager.
+  - __Important:__ The account you use to register NSX Manager is the ONLY account that will initially have access to configure NSX Manager in the vSphere web client.
+After registration is complete your first vSphere web client login must be with the account used to register NSX Manager, which you can use to log in and give administration priviledges to other accounts as needed.
   - [Documentation for the nsx_vc_registration module](https://github.com/vmware/nsxansible#module-nsx_vc_registration)

 ### Create the Playbook